-Climate and Oceanographic Summary, Great Australian Bight 2017 - 12 Kirsten Rough - 23rd January 2017 Summary: The Sea Surface Temperatures across the Great Australian Bight continue to warm progressively.
+Climate and Oceanographic Summary, Great Australian Bight 2017 - 11 Kirsten Rough - 15th January 2017 Summary: The Sea Surface Temperatures across the Great Australian Bight continue to warm progressively.

 The sea floor temperatures south and west of Streaky Bay are continuing to increase over a wider area.
-Warmer patches are appearing around the Investigator Group and southwards to the outer edge of the continental shelf.
-The upwelling continues to show as cold water at the sea surface along the Bonney coast of the South East of SA, western Kangaroo Island, and along the coastal fringe of lower and western Eyre Peninsula.
-CSIRO Aerial Survey SBT sightings from 1st January 2016 to date (tonnage per longitude):

-128° 129° 130° 131° 132° 133° 134° 0 tonnes 0 tonnes 35 tonnes 0 tonnes 442 tonnes 1010 2217 Sea Surface Temperature and SBT Habitat: Habitat distribution for SBT in the GAB over the past week is shown in Figure 1.
+The upwelling continues to show as cold water at the sea surface along the Bonney coast of the South East of SA, the coastal fringe of lower and western Eyre Peninsula.
+CSIRO Aerial Survey SBT sightings from 1st January 2016 to date (15th Jan) tonnage per longitude (note that not all transect lines have been flown at this early point in the survey season): 128° 129° 130° 131° 132° 133° 134° 0 tonnes 0 tonnes 35 tonnes 0 tonnes 442 tonnes A large seismic survey is scheduled to start on the 4th April 2017 and operate to the southwest of lower Eyre Peninsula between longitudes 133 and 135°E. Sea Surface Temperature and SBT Habitat: Habitat distribution for SBT in the GAB over the past week is shown in Figure 1.
 The areas with the highest preference values are west of longitude 134°E and around the Sanders Banks area.

-This situation is forecast to persist through February and into March.
+Figure 1: Sea Temperature and SBT Habitat distribution for the week ending 14th January 2017 (CSIRO 2017).
 The broader GAB area continues to warm progressively with a small amount of warmer water feeding around the southwest corner of Western Australia (Figure 2); and a larger pool of warmer appearing on the shelf throughout the central Bight.
 The Actual SST along the 200m-depth contour is shown Figure 3.

-Figure 1: Sea Temperature and SBT Habitat distribution for the week ending 21st January 2017 (top); forecast conditions for February (middle); and March (bottom) (CSIRO 2017).
+Along the shelf-break the warmest area is between longitudes 130° and 133°E. The "now-cast" images from the e-SA Marine Project are shown in Figure 4.
+These are indicating warming continuing in the western/central GAB and the Gulfs.
+The Sanders Banks area extending eastwards to Young Rocks has very favourable water temperatures for SBT.
+There is now a band of suitably warm water extending to the Rocky Island area and south of the Cabbage Patch.
+Also evident is cold water at the surface through the Bonney upwelling area (SE SA) and along the coastal fringe of lower and western Eyre Peninsula, extending all the way to Ceduna.